MicrosoftDocs/xamarin-docs/docs/android/get-started/installation/openjdk.md

 ## Overview

+Beginning with Visual Studio 15.9 and Visual Studio for Mac 7.7, we are moving from Oracle’s JDK to a lightweight version of Open JDK meant solely for Android development:

 ![New workflow offering a web preview of OpenJDK in VS 15.8 Preview 5](openjdk-images/openjdk.png)

-With Visual Studio 15.9 and Visual Studio for Mac 7.7, we are moving from Oracle’s JDK to a lightweight version of Open JDK meant solely for Android development.
 The benefits of this move are:

 - You will always have an OpenJDK version that works for Android development